codeplaysoftware/standards-proposals/placeholder_accessors/index.md

 ### When `is_placeholder` returns true

-The accessor API features constructors that don't take the handler parameter.
+The accessor API features constructors that don't take the handler parameter and/or memory object as a constructor.

 In addition, a new method to obtain a normal accessor from the placeholder accessor is provided.